nielsbaloe/vertxui/README.md

 ### Clientside pure DOM

-* For a full-fedged examples, please look at the [todoMVC](https://github.com/nielsbaloe/vertxui/tree/master/vertxui-todomvc/src/main/java/live/connector/vertxui/samples/client/todomvc) or [mvcBootstrap](https://github.com/nielsbaloe/vertxui/tree/master/vertxui-examples/src/main/java/live/connector/vertxui/samples/client/mvcBootstrap) examples.

-Note that nowadays the trend is to make websites with rich CSS libraries that require no Javascript to write;  most of the webpages you are looking at every day are written that way (Bootstrap, jQuery Mobile).
-These libraries are using plain low-level HTML, and only Javascript if some interaction happens.
-So let's write a bit of HTML, in a way that we can easily define CSS classes and add some interaction - using Java.
+Note that nowadays the trend is to make websites with rich CSS libraries that require no Javascript for the view;  most of the webpages you are looking at every day are written that way (Bootstrap, jQuery Mobile).
+These libraries are using plain low-level HTML with CSS for the view, and only Javascript for interaction (and legacy or fall-back behind-the-scenes code).
+So let's write a bit of HTML easily connectable with CSS, and add some interaction - using Java.

 The clientside with pure DOM looks like plain javascript but then with Java (8's lambda) callbacks.
-This is pure Elemental/GWT (previously TeaVM), so more or less, it 'is' javascript:
+This is pure Elemental/GWT (previously TeaVM), so more or less, it 'is' plain javascript:

 		button = document.createElement("button");
 		button.setAttribute("id", "hello-button");
 		button.setTextContent("Click me");
-		button.setOnclick(evt -> clicked());
+		button.setOnclick(event -> click());
 		body.appendChild(button);
 		...